 This will decrease its durability and longevity.
 In the long run, you will end up re-applying the Epoxy a year later.

-How To Prevents An Epoxy Floor From Peeling?
+How To Prevent An Epoxy Floor From Peeling?

 Applying Epoxy can be tricky.

 To ensure durability, longevity and a beautiful finish of your epoxy floor, you need to ensure that the concrete floor is prepared correctly and that the environmental conditions are between 10 – 35 degrees.

 If it might seem like you are saving a lot of money, by doing it by yourself, but in the long run, it will prove more expensive.

 Even that DIY epoxy kits make an Epoxy sound like a walk in the park; if not done correctly, your Epoxy will be peeling and cracking within a year.